 1. Background 1 1.1.
 How do you pronounce "Valgrind"?
 1 1.2.
-Where does the name "Valgrind" come from? .
+Where does the name "Valgrind" come from?
 1 2.
-Compiling, installing and configuring 2.1.
-When building Valgrind, 'make' dies partway with an assertion failure, something like this: .
-2 2.2.
+Compiling, installing and configuring 2 2.1.
+When building Valgrind, 'make' dies partway with an assertion failure, something like this: 2 2.2.
 When building Valgrind, 'make' fails with this: 2 3.
-Valgrind aborts unexpectedly .
-2 3.1.
-Programs run OK on Valgrind, but at exit produce a bunch of errors involving libc_freeres and then die with a segmentation fault 3.2.
-My (buggy) program dies like this: 3.3.
+Valgrind aborts unexpectedly 2 3.1.
+Programs run OK on Valgrind, but at exit produce a bunch of errors involving libc_freeres and then die with a segmentation fault.
+2 3.2.
+My (buggy) program dies like this: 2 3.3.
 My program dies, printing a message like this along the way: 2 3.4.
 I tried running a Java program (or another program that uses a just-in-time compiler) under Valgrind but something went wrong.
 Does Valgrind handle such programs?
-4. Valgrind behaves unexpectedly 3 4.1.
+3 4.
+Valgrind behaves unexpectedly 3 4.1.
 My program uses the C++ STL and string classes.
-Valgrind reports 'still reachable' memory leaks involving these classes at the exit of the program, but there should be none 4.2.
+Valgrind reports 'still reachable' memory leaks involving these classes at the exit of the program, but there should be none 3 4.2.
 The stack traces given by Memcheck (or another tool) aren't helpful.
 How can I improve them?
 3 4.3.
 The stack traces given by Memcheck (or another tool) seem to have the wrong function name in them.
-What's happening?
-4.4.
+What's happening? - 4.4.
 My program crashes normally, but doesn't under Valgrind, or vice versa.
 What's happening?
 4.5.
-Memcheck doesn't report any errors and I know my program has errors.
-4.6.
+Memcheck doesn't report any errors and I know my program has errors 4.6.
 Why doesn't Memcheck find the array overruns in this program?
+5 4.7.
+Why does Memcheck report many "Mismatched free() / delete / delete []" errors when my code is correct?
 5. Miscellaneous 5.1.
 I tried writing a suppression but it didn't work.
-Can you write my suppression for me?
-6 5.2.
-With Memcheck's memory leak detector, what's the difference between "definitely lost", "indirectly lost", "possibly lost", "still reachable", and "suppressed"?
+Can you write my suppression for me?5.2.
+With Memcheck's memory leak detector, what's the difference between "definitely lost", 6 "indirectly lost", "possibly lost", "still reachable", and "suppressed"?
 6 5.3.
 Memcheck's uninitialised value errors are hard to track down, because they are often reported some time after they are caused.
 Could Memcheck record a trail of operations to better link the cause to the effect?
-Or maybe just eagerly report any copies of uninitialised memory values? ~ c 5.4.
+Or maybe just eagerly report any copies of uninitialised memory values?
+7 5.4.
+I'm developing a Qt application and I get huge numbers of "Conditional jump" errors.
+Is there anything that I can do about it?
+5.5.
 Is it possible to attach Valgrind to a program that is already running?
-6. How To Get Further Assistance 6.1.
+7 6.
+How To Get Further Assistance 7 6.1.
 Where can I get more help?
 7